solarwinds/tinygo-lessons/README.md

 [Download the installer](https://github.com/shumatech/BOSSA/releases/download/1.9.1/bossa-1.9.1.dmg)

 ## Lesson Structure

 (TODO: add macOS device callout here)

 #### lesson0
 "hello, world!" - blinking the onboard LED on an interval

 * Flashing basics
+* Using the machine abstraction

 #### lesson1
 Goroutines and UART
 * goroutines let you do more than one thing at once
 * TinyGo uses UART for built-in debugging b/c of its ubquity
 * `screen` to connect to serial interface

 #### lesson2
 Connecting an external LED to a pin
 * Breadboards and their rails
+* Using jumper wires and pins

 #### lesson3
-Rotation sensor and more LED
+Analog rotation sensor to control an LED
-	* Light up red or green based on rotation region
+* Use rotation sensor as a dimmer switch
 * Send rotation info to UART for debugging

 #### lesson4
 Buzzer to create rotation threshold
 * Transforming analog values

 #### lesson5
 Sending data to an MQTT broker
 * Connect to wifi
 * Send MQTT message at rotation threshold

-### LLVM
-TinyGo uses LLVM's backend to target various architectures.
-You need to have at least LLVM 8 to get the [AVR backend](https://github.com/avr-llvm) support, which is necessary because [Arduino]() is [based on that architecture](https://en.wikipedia.org/wiki/AVR_microcontrollers).

 ### Docker-based MQTT Server
 `docker run -it -p 1883:1883 -p 9001:9001 eclipse-mosquitto`